chriszf/datascience/README.md

 * `song` - the EchoNest Song ID for the song in question
 * `play_count` - the number of times the song has been played by that user

-This data will be packed into two collections in mongo: one with a single document per song, containing all the fields we have highlighted above.
+This data will be packed into two collections in Mongo: one with a single document per song, containing all the fields we have highlighted above.
 The second collection will be for users, each document containing the user id and a subdocument containing each song and their play counts.

 ### Part Two - Reading our Data from HDF5
 Reading from HDF5 is not as straightforward as reading from a regular file, or even iterating through a SQL database query.
 We'll start with a test file to start exploring the data, `h5_test.py`.